devopsengineerDan/Daniel_project/Backup.md

 👉 CHECK TYPE OF PARTITION

 lsblk /dev/nvme0n1p3 -dno pttype
-Use Disk Partition Software to check name of partition(ie) /dev/nvme0n1p3
+Use Disks- It is a Disk managment utility software for GNOME to check name of partition(ie) /dev/nvme0n1p3

 ```